osen/openhl/README.txt

 ----------------
 Flying with Gauss [https://xash.su/] - An open-source re-implementation of the Half-Life engine.
 An outstanding technical feat.

+Matt Nadareski [https://github.com/mnadareski] - An open-source
+unpacker for self extracting win32 executables from Wise Solutions.
+A really cool project in its own right and also very handy to extract the Half-Life game data.

 Ryan Freeman [slipgate.org] - Providing the initial OpenBSD port.
 Whilst this project is a fork with a growing number of differences,